Blogs | 2.24.2023

 Harris: “Fortunately for me, a lot of the challenges that Charlie might have faced in the segregated South, I did not have to face because of things he and others were able to accomplish and because of changing times.
 As an engineer, in general, there are challenges.
 And with overcoming every challenge, there’s a lesson of some sort.
 In that sense, I can relate to failing and failing fast . . . internalizing that failure and using it to push yourself forward.”

-As we think about communities of color, how can make STEM fields more accessible to students?
+As we think about communities of color, how can we make STEM fields more accessible to students?

 Bolden: “Growing up in Columbia, South Carolina, I fell in love with trains.
 The person in the front of the train was an engineer and that was the only engineer I knew.
 I never dreamed of being an engineer, other than being the guy at the front of a train, because I didn’t know what an engineer was.
 I grew up in a middle-class Black community, consisting of teachers, preachers, lawyers, and morticians.
 We didn’t have any engineers.
 I didn’t learn what an engineer was until I got to the Naval Academy.

 We make assumptions that kids know stuff, but we have to really work to inform them about what’s available so that they too can include those kinds of things in their dreams.
 Until kids are informed of what’s available, until they know what they have the possibility of doing, you can’t inspire them.

 Curbeam: Awareness is key.
 But the key to awareness is visibility.
 We often think, ‘Oh gosh, that’s going to be hard.
 That’s going to take a lot of time.’
 And the answer to both of those is, ‘Yes, it is.’
 It is going to be hard.
 It is going to take some time.
 But it’s time worth spending.